stonepros/stone/doc/man/8/rbd.rst

   unchanged while it is being read to).
-In particular this is the case for Windows where a system-wide "dummy" (throwaway) page may be mapped into the destination buffer in order to generate a single large I/O.  Otherwise, "libceph: ... bad crc/signature" or "libceph: ... integrity error, bad crc" errors and associated performance degradation are expected.
+In particular this is the case for Windows where a system-wide "dummy" (throwaway) page may be mapped into the destination buffer in order to generate a single large I/O.  Otherwise, "libstone: ... bad crc/signature" or "libstone: ... integrity error, bad crc" errors and associated performance degradation are expected.

 * udev - Wait for udev device manager to finish executing all matching